Paul Schrader’s Manhood

 These are the two poles between which Schrader’s heroes move: the anxiety of adapting to a fantasy designed beforehand; or the nightmare of being devoured by an unforeseen reality.

 Update September 2020: Since we wrote this essay in 2013, Schrader’s career has proved to be an eventful, rocky road.
 Like Scorsese (but in a different way), he’s everywhere in the film-public eye (and ear): as well as updating his early Transcendental Style in Film book in 2018 to include (somewhat awkwardly) international “slow cinema”, he has also become an ubiquitous (and sometimes contentious) opinion-mongering figure on social media.
 Film-wise, he has bounced from an “interference” disaster (The Dying of the Light in 2014, also released semi-clandestinely in a fiddled 2017 “director’s cut” titled Dark), to a commissioned piece that is the absolute nadir of his career (Dog Eat Dog, the second Nicholas Cage collaboration, 2016), to the perfect cliché of the “comeback revival” AKA “return to form” in First Reformed (2017), a ponderous, often risible spiritual drama, taking the hard-left road of an “art film” exercise.
-Its relative success has – once again – put him in a good bargaining position to continue working, and his forthcoming film is The Card Counter.
+Its relative success has – once again – put him in a good bargaining position to continue working, and he has subsequently made The Card Counter (2021) and Master Gardener (2022)..

 1. This point draws upon a 1992 essay by Adrian Martin, “Martin Scorsese: Will and Representation”; updated version forthcoming. back